ioccc-src/winner/next/guidelines.md

 the collection of entries are divided into two roughly equal piles;
 the pile that advances on to the next round, and the pile that does not.
 We also re-examine the entries that were eliminated in the previous round.
-Thus, an entry gets at least two readings.
+Thus, an submission gets at least two readings.

 A reading consists of a number of actions: